Student Learning

 Effectiveness of Structured Teacher Adaptations to an Online Content Literacy Intervention for Third Graders: A Randomized Controlled Trial During COVID-19

-Scaling up evidence-based educational interventions to improve student outcomes presents challenges, particularly in adapting to new contexts while maintaining fidelity.
+Scaling up evidence-based educational interventions to improve student outcomes presents challenges, especially when adapting to new contexts while maintaining fidelity.
 Structured teacher adaptations that integrate the strengths of experimental science (high fidelity) and improvement science (… more →

 Understanding Individualized Education Program (IEP) Goals at Scale